mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 ---

 ### Create Topic

 Create Topic action allows to create a new topic.
-Note that this action takes two mandatory parameter:
+Note that this action takes two mandatory parameters:
 - **memo** - short, string describing topic
 - **isSubmitKey** - boolean, decides whether submitting messages to topic should be protected by submitKey